JanMP/twind-repo/README.md

   meteor run android-device
 ```

-you will have to have xcode or android studio installed to run ios or android versions (on android you may have to start the emulator manually before running the command)
+You will have to have xcode or android studio installed to run ios or android versions (on android you may have to start the emulator manually before running the command).
+While ios or android versions are running, you can at the same time access the web-version on localhost:3000